 6200.
 Osteopathic Manipulative Medicine II

 Diagnosis and treatment of the pelvis and the sacrum and lumbar spine.
 Diagnosis of the thoracic and cervical spine.

-2 semester hours, first year, semester 2.
+3 semester hours, first year, semester 2.

 6300.
 Osteopathic Manipulative Medicine III

-Treatment of the thoracic and cervical spine and the OA joint; diagnosis and treatment of the ribs.
+Treatment of the thoracic spine, cervical spine and the OA joint; diagnosis and treatment of the ribs.

 3 semester hours, second year, semester 3.

 6400.
 Osteopathic Manipulative Medicine IV Advanced osteopathic treatment methods.
-3 semester hours, second year, semester 4. semester nours, second year, semester 4.

-715. Core Clerkship in Manipulative Medicine

-A required four-week rotation in the Department of Manipulative Medicine.
+2 semester hours, second year, semester 4.
+715. Core Clerkship in Manipulative Medicine A required four-week rotation in the Department of Manipulative Medicine.
 The rotation includes an intensive didactic and hands-on review of OMM.
-Students see their own patients in a resident and/or faculty-supervised clinic and accompany faculty members during clinic hours.
+Students see and treat their own patients in a resident- and/or faculty-supervised clinic and accompany faculty members during clinic hours.
 Students also participate in weekly literature discussions and case reviews.
 Students are responsible for an end-of-rotation written examination and a written case report.
 4 semester hours.